List of Responding Schools

 The school is dedicated to creating a network of public interest practitioners who are actively involved in the learning experiences of our students.
 Through various speaker programs and the Pro Bono Legal Research Project, students are able to develop close relationships with alumni and leading public interest attorneys.

-The Office of Public Service offers a variety of programs and the Inspiring Paths speaker in residence series designed to educate students about public interest and government careers and to encourage students to integrate public service with their professional development.
+The Office of Career Planning offers a variety of programs, series, and support designed to educate students about public interest and government careers and to encourage students to integrate public service with their professional development.
+We have, for example:

 Career Services sponsors panels with speakers on various issues concerning students interested in public interest work